Atomic battery: Pacemakers

 Medtronic and Alcatel developed a plutonium-powered pacemaker, the Numec NU-5, powered by a 2.5 Ci slug of plutonium 238, first implanted in a human patient in 1970.
 The 139 Numec NU-5 nuclear pacemakers implanted in the 1970s are expected to never need replacing, an advantage over non-nuclear pacemakers, which require surgical replacement of their batteries every 5 to 10 years.
-The plutonium "batteries" are expected to produce enough power to drive the circuit for longer than the 88-year halflife of the plutonium.
+The plutonium "batteries" are expected to produce enough power to drive the circuit for longer than the 88-year halflife of the plutonium-238.
+The last of these units was implanted in 1988, as lithium-powered pacemakers, which had an expected lifespan of 10 or more years without the disadvantages of radiation concerns and regulatory hurdles, made these units obsolete.

+Betavoltaic batteries are also being considered as long-lasting power sources for lead-free pacemakers.

 Radioisotopes used

 Atomic batteries use radioisotopes that produce low energy beta particles or sometimes alpha particles of varying energies.
 Low energy beta particles are needed to prevent the production of high energy penetrating Bremsstrahlung radiation that would require heavy shielding.
 Radioisotopes such as tritium, nickel-63, promethium-147, and technetium-99 have been tested.
 Plutonium-238, curium-242, curium-244 and strontium-90 have been used.
 Besides the nuclear properties of the used isotope, there are also the issues of chemical properties and availability.
 A product deliberately produced via neutron irradiation or in a particle accelerator is more difficult to obtain than a fission product easily extracted from spent nuclear fuel.

-Plutonium-238 must be deliberately produced via neutron irradiation of Neptunium-237 but it can be easily converted into a stable plutonium oxide ceramic.
+Plutonium-238 must be deliberately produced via neutron irradiation of neptunium-237 but it can be easily converted into a stable plutonium oxide ceramic.
 Strontium-90 is easily extracted from spent nuclear fuel but must be converted into the perovskite form strontium titanate to reduce its chemical mobility, cutting power density in half.
 Caesium-137, another high yield nuclear fission product, is rarely used in atomic batteries because it is difficult to convert into chemically inert substances.
-Another undesirable property of Cs-137 extracted from spent nuclear fuel is that it is contaminated with other isotopes of Caesium which reduce power density further.
+Another undesirable property of Cs-137 extracted from spent nuclear fuel is that it is contaminated with other isotopes of caesium which reduce power density further.